dmfs/http-client-interfaces/README.md

 Note, this does not intend to be a full featured HTTP client library.
 It's kind of a minimal interface of an HTTP client and a few helper methods.

+## Requirements

+This library has no special requirements.

 ## Example

 Using these interfaces a simple `GET` request to receive a JSON file is described like so